ovpt/server-simulator/README.md

 ```

 Examples:
- * create a new container and forwadrd request to 16.125.106.80
+ * create a new container and forwadrd request to 16.125.106.80.
+It will request an IP from DHCP server and bind container 443 port to it.
+This is working and tested in Shanghai's Lab.

  ```
  # perl proxy_server.pl -c -t 16.125.106.80
  ```
  * remove the contianer which bind to IP 15.114.114.64

  ```
  # perl proxy_server.pl -r 15.114.114.64
  ```